The 409a Valuation Process - 10 Things Every Founder Should Know

 What are the things you look most closely at when you calculate a 409A valuation?

-For an early stage company, we pay a lot of attention to the rounds of financing.
+For an early-stage company, we pay a lot of attention to the rounds of financing.
 When you have professional investors pricing the round, it serves as a benchmark.
 Beyond that, we'll look at financial projections, knowing that they’re easier to benchmark against public comps for a mature company and that for earlier-stage companies, there's significant volatility in the forecast.
 The preference stack in the cap table (for those startups that have raised capital) also needs to be factored into the valuation.
 In any scenario, preferred shareholders get paid first, and common shareholders won’t get paid until after a certain valuation threshold has been met.

 Let's say my early stage company has just raised a round, say $5 million at a $20 million valuation.
 But I have only a few customers, and my product doesn't yet have a lot of traction.
 How would you go about conducting my 409A valuation?

 This is where the 409A framework comes into play.
-For an early stage company where there isn't a clear path to an exit, an option-pricing model is typically used to distribute value.
+For an early-stage company where there isn't a clear path to an exit, an option-pricing model is typically used to distribute value.
 When you're benchmarking off of the preferred share price, you're leveraging this model to get at the implied values for all the other shareholder classes.
 In other words, you start with the round of financing and work your way backward to arrive at an implied value for both the startup as well as the common price.
 This is contrary to traditional valuation methodology where you apply a top-down approach by first determining the business value of the startup, and then use an option-pricing model to distribute value.

-Valuing startups around a financing event tend to be a fairly straightforward process—there isn't a lot of room for subjectivity as the preferred round provides a concrete benchmark.
-The subjective factors within the option-pricing framework largely revolve around volatility (proxy for business risk) and term (time horizon to exit).
+Valuing startups around a financing event tends to be a fairly straightforward process—there isn't a lot of room for subjectivity as the preferred round provides a concrete benchmark.
+The subjective factors within the option-pricing framework largely revolve around volatility (a proxy for business risk) and term (time horizon to exit).
 If you’re distanced from a round of financing, the “art” of valuation becomes more prevalent as you begin to give greater weight to financial projections (taking into account the volatility of “hockey stick” growth) and market movement (within the startup’s industry sector).

 What about a more mature company that has some actual results?